-This year I was drunk in 8 different countries.
-Not the most elegant statistic, still noteworthy I thought.
+This year I was drunk in eight different countries.
+Not the most elegant statistic, still noteworthy, I thought.

 I remember cannonballing into the sea in West Sweden at 5 in the morning.
 I remember playing flunky ball in the middle of the night in Aarhus with two girls from Texas.

-I remember finding out that a quite night out in Krakow means to Pilger from one pijalnia wodki to the next and only drink vodka shots.
+I remember finding out that a quiet night out in Krakow means to Pilger from one pijalnia wodki to the next, and only to drink vodka shots.

 I remember dancing with my friend in the rain in Barcelona in the middle of the day.
 I remember seeing showers of shooting stars in the Mecklenburgerische Seenplatte.

 It is Friday morning.
 I am having Natas for breakfast.
 Again.
 Natas are basically tiny pudding cakes from Portugal.
-I realize now that I am not only having Natas, I am having a good year.
+I realise now that I am not only having Natas, but I am also having a good year.

 As I am writing this, my brain feels like it was deep fried yesterday in a microwave.
 I hate hangovers.